Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/customizing-cilium/guide.en-gb.md

 ## Go further

-To have an overview of the OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes page](/links/public-cloud/kubernetes).
+To have an overview of the OVHcloud Managed Kubernetes service, you can go to the [OVHcloud Managed Kubernetes Service page](/links/public-cloud/kubernetes).

 To learn more about how to use your Kubernetes cluster the practical way, we invite you to read our [tutorials](/products/public-cloud-containers-orchestration-managed-kubernetes-k8s).